uob-positron-imaging-centre/MED/README.md

 underpinning experimental data.

-It builds on the fantastic [PySR](https://github.com/MilesCranmer/PySR) and [fvGP](https://github.com/lbl-camera/fvGP) libraries to offer a user-facing package offering:
+It builds on the fantastic [PySR](https://github.com/MilesCranmer/PySR) and [fvGP](https://github.com/lbl-camera/fvGP) libraries to build a user-facing package offering:

 - Discovery of symbolic **closed-form equations** that model multiple responses.